Frequently Asked Questions

 Does LoopPay charge additional fees for the LoopPay App?

-Beyond the purchase price of the Fob or ChargeCase, there are no additional fees for using the LoopPay App.
-There are no per transaction fees or recurring costs.
+Beyond the purchase price of the LoopPay device, there are no additional fees for using the LoopPay App.
+There are no “per transaction” fees or recurring costs.
 The LoopPay App is free.

 What security prevents someone from using my Fob, and therefore, my default credit card if I lose it?